AntonyNRM/vulnerable-flask-app/README.md

 boto3

-## Running the Application
+3. Run the Application
-Start the Flask application with:
+Start the Flask application:

-'''bash
+bash
+Copy
+Edit
 python app.py
-The server will be available at:
+The app will start running at:

-'''bash
+http
 Copy
 Edit
 http://127.0.0.1:5000/
-## Note: Debug mode is intentionally enabled to make vulnerabilities easier to observe.
+✅ Debug mode is ON intentionally to expose vulnerabilities.

-## Interacting with the Vulnerabilities
-1. /login (POST)
+🛠️ Step-by-Step Testing Instructions
+1. Login Endpoint (/login)
 How to Test:

-Create a simple HTML login form OR
+Open Postman or use a simple HTML form.

-Use Postman.

 Send a POST request to:

-'''bash
+http
+Copy
+Edit
 http://127.0.0.1:5000/login

-With form fields:
+With form data:

 Field	Value
 username	admin
 password	adminpass
-Observation:
+Expected Observation:
-## If login is successful, the app exposes all user data including usernames and roles —
-without checking user authorization properly.

-2. /query (GET)
+You should see a list of all users and their roles — without any access control.

+This shows Broken Access Control and Cryptographic Failures (plain text password matching).

+2. Query Endpoint (/query)
 How to Test:

-Open this URL in the browser:
+Open in browser:

-'''bash
+http
+Copy
+Edit
 http://127.0.0.1:5000/query?username=admin

-Injection Example:
-Inject SQL manipulation by visiting:

-'''bash
+To test SQL Injection, open:

+http
+Copy
+Edit
 http://127.0.0.1:5000/query?username=admin' OR '1'='1

-Observation:
+Expected Observation:

+Bypasses authentication and returns all user data.

-## SQL Injection succeeds:
+Classic SQL Injection vulnerability.
-You retrieve all user records bypassing normal authentication checks.

-3. /ping (GET)
+3. Ping Endpoint (/ping)
 How to Test:
-Send a simple ping request:

-'''bash
+Open browser:

+http
+Copy
+Edit
 http://127.0.0.1:5000/ping?target=google.com

-Injection Example:
-Inject an OS command using:

-'''bash
+To test Command Injection:

+http
+Copy
+Edit
 http://127.0.0.1:5000/ping?target=127.0.0.1;ls

-Observation:
+Expected Observation:
-## You can inject commands like ls, cat, rm,
-leading to potential Remote Code Execution (RCE) on the server.

-4. /upload (POST)
+Server executes arbitrary OS commands.

+Severe Command Injection vulnerability.

+4. Upload Endpoint (/upload)
 How to Test:

-Send a POST request (via Postman or HTML form) to:
+Send a POST request via Postman to:

-'''bash
+http
+Copy
+Edit
 http://127.0.0.1:5000/upload

-Form fields:
+With form-data field:

 Field	Value
 filename	sample.txt
-Observation:
-## Simulated upload occurs using hardcoded AWS credentials.
-In real-world, this could expose cloud data and compromise the cloud environment.

-## Learning Outcomes
-By exploring this application, you will learn:

-How critical vulnerabilities appear in typical development scenarios.

-Why role-based access control, input sanitization, and cryptographic practices are necessary.

-How cloud misconfigurations (e.g., hardcoded API keys) pose serious threats.